 - E) The final and perhaps easiest thing to deal with is resources.
 While email, internet, and networks make the sharing of files easier than ever, remote employees need a quiet workspace and physical resources that an employee with young children and a small house may simply not have.
 Perhaps “working from home” means they go to a rented space in a local incubator or shared office facility, but still avoids relocation or commuting.
 Take inventory of what your local employees have available to them and find a way to replicate that for remote employees.

-Having remote employees may save parking spots and require fewer offices, but there are many added costs that probably offset any savings.
 If you implement some of our recommended solutions, and are better prepared to manage remote employees, the real advantage is that you will expand your candidate pool of capable and talented individuals.
 Our solutions are good management practices for any employees working anywhere.
 Perhaps the positive that comes out of COVID-19 forcing us to work remotely is that we all become better managers!